Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 <img src ="assets/images/message.png">

 * ### Features Left to Implement
- I think I would definitely add some animations if I were to return to this website in the future.
+ * I think I would definitely add some animations if I were to return to this website in the future.
 The game would be won or lost by an animation appearing on the screen, which would appear once the computer or user scored five points.
+ * Presently, the user is notified by text of the website's computer selection.
+I would like to implement a feature that highlights the computers' choice with a colored background, while also communicating the result with the text below.

 # Testing<div id='id-testing'>